supra-modum/supra-modum/README.md

 I'm a Front End Developer with `1,5+` years of experience.

-Currently based in Moscow, Russia.
-Working at [Qvant](https://github.com/Qvant-lab)/GPM Data.
+Currently based in Tbilisi, Georgia.

 Always passionate about learning new things 📚